 Drawing inspiration from the life of St Chad, the 7th century missionary bishop of Lichfield, the Community of Saint Chad is an expression of modern-day monasticism.
 It has a geographically dispersed membership united by a common commitment to a spiritual...

-St Margaret's is part of the United Benefice of All Saints’ Madeley and St. Margaret’s Betley
+The Plurality of All Saints’ Madeley and St Margaret’s Betley

 A warm welcome!